NickAkincilar/Snowpark_Sample_DataEngineering/README.md

 # Snowpark_Sample_DataEngineering
-Here is a Snowflake Snowpark Python code for data engineering.
-It uses the freely available sample database as a source.
+Here is a very basic Snowflake Snowpark Python code for data engineering showing basic dataframe operations such as reading, grouping and writing data.
+It uses the freely available sample database built into Snowflake as the source.

 Logic is pretty simple
 1. Increase the compute to 32 nodes